Israel – UK Tax Treaty

 Applicability of the MLI

 Although Israel and the United Kingdom both signed the convention in 2017, the convention will not apply to the existing bilateral treaty.
-This is attributed to the fact that neither country listed the other in the reservation’s clause submitted to the OECD.
+This is attributed to the fact that neither country listed the other in the reservation clause submitted to the OECD.

 The full original agreement can be found on the Ministry of Finance website.

-Residency for tax purposes in the United Kingdom
+Residency for Tax Purposes in the United Kingdom

-Residence of an individual
+Residence of an Individual

-• The Automatic Overseas Test applies if an individual spends fewer than 16 days in the UK, making them a non-UK tax resident.
+The Automatic Overseas Test applies if an individual spends fewer than 16 days in the UK, making them a non-UK tax resident.

-• The Sufficient Ties Test applies if an individual spends between 16 and 182 days in the UK, considering factors like family connections, accommodation availability, work commitments, and past UK presence.
+The Sufficient Ties Test applies if an individual spends between 16 and 182 days in the UK, considering factors like family connections, accommodation availability, work commitments, and past UK presence.

-Residency of a company
+Residency of a Company

-For tax purposes, a company’s residency in the UK depends on its place of incorporation.
-UK-incorporated companies are automatically considered UK tax residents, taxed on their worldwide profits.
-Companies incorporated outside the UK follow the “Place of Effective Management” (POEM) concept.
+For tax purposes, a company's residency in the UK depends on its place of incorporation.
+UK-incorporated companies are automatically considered UK tax residents, taxed on their worldwide income and gains.
+Companies incorporated outside the UK follow the "Place of Effective Management" (POEM) concept.
 If key management and control decisions are made in the UK, the company is a UK tax resident.
 If such decisions are made outside the UK, the company is a non-UK tax resident, subject to UK taxation on UK-sourced income and specific UK-related activities.
+Similarly, companies incorporated abroad are considered UK tax residents if their central management and control are located in the United Kingdom.
+In other words, if the place where the company’s top-level decisions and overall strategic direction are made, rather than routine operational choices, is in the UK, the company will be regarded as a UK tax resident.

-The tax system in the United Kingdom
+The Tax System in the United Kingdom

-Corporate tax: 25%
+Corporate Tax: 25%

-VAT: 20% (some goods and services have a lower rate of 5%/0%)
+VAT: 20% (some goods and services have a lower rate of 5%)

 Withholding Tax

-Personal Income tax (Tax brackets)
+Personal Income tax (Tax Brackets in GBP)

 Up to 50%